 A Word from our Director, Dave

 I’d like most of all though to say a huge thank you to everyone on the team.
-The diligence and devotion of our designers, project managers and developers to solving client problems is outstanding.
+The diligence and devotion of our designers, project managers and developers in solving client problems are outstanding.
 And those who work in the back office, handling payroll, and accounts and marketing and much more besides… where would we be without you?
 Here’s to 2019!